Minimality of the inner automorphism group: Introduction

 \section{Introduction}

 All topological groups in this paper are Hausdorff.
 Recall that a topological group $G$ is \emph{minimal} \cite{Doitch,S71} if it does not admit a strictly coarser Hausdorff group topology.
-If the same holds for every quotient of $G$, then it is \emph{totally minimal} \cite{DP}.
-For information about minimality we refer the reader to the survey paper \cite{DM14}.
+By Prodanov--Stoyanov \cite{PS}, minimal abelian groups are precompact.
+If every quotient of $G$ is minimal, then $G$ is called \emph{totally minimal} \cite{DP}.
+A totally minimal group is minimal while the converse is not true.
+Indeed, by Dierolf and Schwanengel \cite{DS79} the group